Killing of Winston Boogie Smith: Officer charging decision

 The BCA sent the completed case to Crow Wing County attorney Donald Ryan to determine if the involved officers should face criminal charges.
-Though the June 3 shooting took place in Hennepin County, its attorney Michael O. Freeman sought another prosecutor who did not have a conflict of interest in the case from past work with involved law enforcement organizations and personnel.
+Though the shooting took place in Hennepin County, its attorney Michael O. Freeman sought another prosecutor who did not have a conflict of interest in the case from past work with involved law enforcement organizations and personnel.

 Ryan's determination, released publicly on October 11, 2021, was that the use deadly force in this instance was lawful under Minnesota law and that no charges would be filed against the involved officers.
 Ryan's report said that Smith ignored law enforcement commands to exit his vehicle as agents attempted to arrest him, and while the officers were breaking windows to remove him from the vehicle, Smith dropped a cellphone he had been holding and reached for an object from the backseat.
 An officer observed Smith with a gun and opened fire, and another officer fired in reaction though they did not directly observe Smith with a gun.
 The report stated that Smith had fired his handgun six times from inside the vehicle during the incident.
-Smith's DNA was found on the gun and bullet fragments and other ballistic evidence support the law enforcement claim that Smith discharged it multiple times during the June 3 incident.
+Smith's DNA was found on the gun and bullet fragments and other ballistic evidence support the law enforcement claim that Smith discharged it multiple times during the incident.
 Ryan was "unable to determine who fired first", but considered the matter "irrelevant" as Smith's actions to reach for and brandish a firearm constituted an initiation of a deadly force confrontation.

+In response, attorneys for Winston Boogie Smith's family called for an independent investigation of the incident.
+Jaylani Hussein, the executive director of the Minnesota chapter of the Council on American-Islamic Relations, said on October 11, 2021, "There is absolutely no confidence that county prosecutors can fully bring forth justice against law enforcement."

 Release of the case file

 The BCA released its complete case file to the news media on October 20, 2021, that revealed new details about the case.
 The gun allegedly fired by Smith had been reported stolen out of Des Moines, Iowa.
 Investigators said they found the .380 handgun inside the vehicle Smith was driving along with a matching cartridge casing and damage inside the vehicle, which indicated that Smith had fired the weapon at some point.
 The involved officers declined to be interviewed in person by the BCA and instead submitted written statements of their accounts of what happened.